emsig/emsig.github.io/README.md

     - Reflected wave
     - Airwave (semi-analytical in the case of step responses)

+## Add-ons

+The add-ons for empymod provide some very specific, useful functionalities.
+At the moment there are two add-ons:
+  - `tmtemod`: Return up- and down-going TM/TE-mode contributions for x-directed electric sources and receivers, which are located in the same layer.
+  - `fdesign`: Design digital linear filters for the Hankel and Fourier transforms.
+(Will be released early 2018.)

 ## Code

-If you want to dig deeper you can find the source of empymod, its accompanying notebooks, and the published articles on the
-[empymod project page](https://github.com/empymod).
+If you want to dig deeper you can find the source of empymod, its add-ons, its accompanying notebooks, and the published articles on the [empymod project page](https://github.com/empymod).